JamessmallQ/learngit/readme.txt

-Git is a verson control system
-Git is a free software
+git is a distributed version control system fit is a free software distributed under the GPL.